freddiehaddad/tetris/README.md

 </details>

-*Infinite lock down* mitigates the flexibility issue by saying, *"if the player manipulated his piece, give him some more time"*.
+*Infinite lock down* essentially mitigates the flexibility issue by saying, *"if the player manipulated his piece, give him some more time"*.
-It's very simple, but is disqualified due to breaking the make-a-decision-please-aspect of the game (1.) in the case where the player, well can't decide and keeps rotating his `T` piece forever.
+It's very simple, but the fact that it lets players stall forever (1.) is less nice.

 <details>